Saint Louis Missouri

 The City Museum

-The City Museum at 750 N 16th Street is genuinely difficult to describe.
-It was created by artist Bob Cassilly starting in 1997 from a 10-story warehouse and surrounding space, using salvaged industrial materials - drain pipes, bridge sections, old school buses, mining equipment - to create an interactive architectural environment that functions as a playground for all ages.
-There are tunnels, slides, a 10-story spiral slide, a rooftop ferris wheel, caves to crawl through, and multiple floors of constructed environments.
-There is no equivalent anywhere else.
+The City Museum at 750 N 16th Street is difficult to categorise and genuinely has no equivalent anywhere.
+Artist Bob Cassilly created it from 1997 in a 10-storey warehouse using salvaged industrial materials, drain pipes, bridge sections, old school buses, mining equipment, to build an interactive architectural environment that functions as a playground for all ages.
+There are tunnels, slides, a 10-storey spiral slide, a rooftop ferris wheel, caves, and multiple floors of constructed environments.
+It is completely appropriate for children and has a cult following among adults.
+Admission $16; open from noon weekdays, 09:00 weekends.
+The bar operates in the evening, and Friday and Saturday nights shift the character of the place considerably toward adult crowds.

 Cahokia Mounds